 - Subscribe to a commercial VPN service;

 - Connect to a private VPN in a company or school;

 How to set up a VPN on Mac

-Once access to a VPN service is established, Mac users are able to connect either by using the built-in macOS components or a third party application.
+Once access to a VPN service is established, Mac users can connect by using the built-in macOS components or a third-party application.

 Use a Mac app from a VPN provider

 VPN providers often build software that enables you to use their service.
 You, therefore, don’t have to configure your connections, input an IP address, or check which protocols to use.